jgharston/atari-bbc-basic/README.md

 * ENVELOPE does nothing

-* MOS vectors are in page &2f instead of &ff
+* MOS vectors are in page &2f instead of &ff so you can call them from assembly if you want.

 ```
 OSFIND = &2FCE